-From a process management perspective, you first start with process discovery in order to understand what is your as-is process.
+From a process management perspective, you first start with process discovery to understand your as-is process.
 It's noteworthy that the as-is process model you gain from process mining comes from fact-based data in event logs, which gives superior fact-based transparency to the actual operations for process owners and other stakeholders.
 These process mining models are much more accurate and detailed than traditional, manually prepared process diagrams.

 The cycle keeps going on like this, increasing your business process maturity and eventually transforming your whole organization.

 Process analysts are those who work with process owners.
-They are usually on the business side, which means they analyze how the process works, what the problems are and how they can improve the situation.
+They are usually on the business side, which means they analyze how the process works, what the problems are, and how they can improve the situation.
 In other words, when process owners are responsible for the big picture of the whole process, process analysts are those who utilize the results from process mining in their work.

-#Tip: Process owners own the process mining models, and process analysts use these models to improve operations in their own business areas.
+#Tip: Process owners own the process mining models, and process analysts use these models to improve operations in their business areas.

 #Tip: While large organizations have their own BPM Center of Excellence, smaller organizations can have one methodology expert or outsource this function to a company like QPR.

-With hands-on experience of working with customers from large organizations worldwide, QPR's experts in process excellence indicate the three most important types of KPIs: happy customer, happy flow, and happy automation.
+With hands-on experience working with customers from large organizations worldwide, QPR's experts in process excellence indicate the three most important types of KPIs: happy customer, happy flow, and happy automation.

-First of all, the happy customer KPIs means keeping your promises with customers to ensure high customer satisfaction.
+First of all, the happy customer KPIs means keeping your promises to customers to ensure high customer satisfaction.
 For example, after customers make purchases with your organization, they should receive the order on time and in full.
 (We have a detailed blog post about On Time In Full principle here.)
 These KPIs aim to achieve high customer satisfaction.

-.Last but not least, the happy automation KPIs help your organization to monitor your process automation progress.
-The happy automation KPIs can applied for both individual steps and the whole end-to-end process.
-(Read more about QPR's solution for Robotic Process Automation here.)You can achieve process excellence for your organization when all these three steps (happy customer, happy flow and happy automation) are reached for all individual cases.
-This framework of process excellence can be used to improve all of the processes in your business.
+Last but not least, the happy automation KPIs help your organization to monitor your process automation progress.
+You can apply the happy automation KPIs for both individual steps and the whole end-to-end process.
+(Read more about QPR's solution for Robotic Process Automation here.)You can achieve process excellence for your organization when all these three steps (happy customer, happy flow, and happy automation) are reached for all individual cases.
+You can use this framework of process excellence to improve all of the processes in your business.

 Conformance Analysis is a powerful process mining feature that analyses the actual as-is process behavior with the intended design process flowchart.
-In the picture below, 45.2% of all cases are compatible with the Design Model and 54.8% are nonconforming.
+In the picture below, 45.2% of all cases are compatible with the Design Model, and 54.8% are nonconforming.
 The Conformance Trend shows the monthly conformance level following with Top Violations and Top Variations.